 Learning Outcomes

 This article explains the principles for establishing accessory liability, also known as dishonest assistance, when a third party helps facilitate a breach of trust or fiduciary duty.
 It covers the necessary elements that a claimant must prove and focuses particularly on the objective standard of dishonesty applied by the courts.
+It also clarifies what amounts to assistance, how the defendant’s knowledge is assessed, and what remedies are available (and not available) against a dishonest accessory.
 After reading this article, you should be able to identify the components of accessory liability and apply the relevant legal tests to SQE1-style multiple-choice questions involving third-party involvement in breaches of trust or fiduciary duties.

 SQE1 Syllabus

-For SQE1, you are required to understand the circumstances in which a third party may be held liable for assisting in a breach of trust or fiduciary duty.
-Your revision should focus on distinguishing accessory liability from recipient liability and refining the application of the dishonesty test.
+For SQE1, you are required to understand the circumstances in which a third party may be held liable for assisting in a breach of trust or fiduciary duty, distinguishing accessory liability from recipient liability and refining the application of the dishonesty test, with a focus on the following syllabus points:

 - the distinction between recipient liability (based on receiving trust property) and accessory liability (based on assisting the breach)